-The Ruth Mott Foundation recently updated the Applewood Master Plan, which provides a road map for the development and care of Applewood for the next 10-15 years.
+The Ruth Mott Foundation’s Applewood Master Plan provides a road map for the development and care of Applewood for the next 10-15 years.
 We will post updates here on the projects, including information for our visitors about potentially restricted access to areas under active construction.

-Phase One of the Applewood Master Plan includes two components: constructing a parking lot on property across from Applewood’s main gate on Kearsley Street and adding amenities on the estate’s south property/lower gardens area.
+Phase One of the plan includes two components: constructing a parking lot on property across from Applewood’s main gate on Kearsley Street and adding amenities on the estate’s south property/lower gardens area.

-The Ruth Mott Foundation plans to construct a parking lot on the property at 305 Walnut Street, across Kearsley Street from the main entrance of Applewood.
+The Ruth Mott Foundation is constructing a parking lot on the property at 305 Walnut St., across Kearsley Street from the main entrance of Applewood.
 The lot will serve as shared parking for Applewood and the Flint Cultural Center, and is conveniently located near The Whiting auditorium.